LeBaronDeCharlus/blog/content/posts/zellij-manage-your-sessions.md

 ```

 ### Contributing
-Feel free to fork and contribute !
+Feel free to fork and contribute.

-<a href="https://github.com/Kaderovski/zellij-sessions" target="_blank">Source right here</a>
+<a href="https://github.com/Kaderovski/zellij-sessions" target="_blank">Sources are here.</a>